Adoption is a lifelong commitment to a child when a child cannot return home.

 Most of the waiting children are school-aged and many have special needs related to the abuse or neglect they've experienced.
 Some are part of a group of siblings who would like to stay together.
 What they all have in common is the desire to belong.

 The process of both fostering and adopting through the state both require applicants to go through the state’s 24 hour training class and a home-study process.

-Fill out a Contact Us form for more information related to adopting through DHS.
+Fill out a Connect form for more information related to adopting through DHS.